I have been practicing Shiatsu since 1998.

 By promoting the steady and unimpeded flow of energy and rebalancing flows where they have become either excessive or deficient, health is optimized with the added benefits of relaxation and rejuvenation.

-Flomin's continued practice and study of healing arts over the past fifteen years have influenced his approach towards the body-mind connection, which in turn continue to inform his body work practice.
+My continued practice and study of healing arts for over twenty years have influenced my approach towards the body-mind connection, which in turn continues to inform my body work practice.